Using the Sample Database As a Tutorial

 |12.||Regenerate the system catalog|

 After making changes to the conversion setup file, regenerate the system catalog.
 You can regenerate the system catalog from the command line or from DBA.
 If you generate from the command line, use the -i option and specify the conversion setup file’s path and filename after the option.
-(See Using dbcreate to generate the system catalog.)
+(See dbcreate utility.)
 If you use DBA to regenerate, make sure the Conversion setup field of the Generate System Catalog window contains the conversion setup file name.
 For information, see Using DBA to generate a system catalog with level-based users.

 |13.||Access your data with an ODBC-enabled application|